✦ On the radar

 What makes it special

-Gotenyama Ainiku is what happens when an exceptional yakiniku-ya intentionally hides from the public.
-There’s no street sign, the address is on a quiet Takanawa residential lane, and reservations come through Instagram and word of mouth.
+Gotenyama Ainiku is an exceptional yakiniku-ya that keeps a deliberately low profile.
+There’s no street sign and the address is on a quiet Takanawa residential lane — but reservations are open to anyone by phone or the usual booking sites.
 The result is a yakiniku house where you’ll regularly find Japanese TV hosts and entertainment-industry executives eating without being approached.

 Beef is never frozen — cut to order.
 The 10-day-aged tongue is the dish to plan a trip around: more umami than sliced wagyu has any right to be.
 The omakase course is ¥14,300, with vegetables that arrive every morning and are prepared by the technique each one needs (boiled, grilled, raw).